 Social media is no longer just used for contacting friends and family.
 These days, it’s become a vital tool for businesses of all shapes and sizes.
 Social media can be a great way to market your products or services to your audience.
 But it can seem a bit overwhelming at times!
 The benefits of social media definitely outweigh the disadvantages though, so it’s essential that your business utilises social channels to their fullest potential.

-As around three billion people use social media, it won’t come as a surprise that over 90% of businesses use social media as a marketing tool.
+As around three billion people use social media, it won’t come as a surprise that over 90% of businesses use social as a marketing tool.
 Those companies that don’t tackle social media tend to be smaller, so often think it’s not worth the time investment.
 And it’s easy to see why people have this view, as it can take a while to get any real traction with social platforms.

 But once you’ve implemented a social media strategy, and built up an audience, there are a huge number of advantages to getting to grips with social media!
 We’ve listed the top eight benefits of using social media to market your business below: